ricardo-jorge-lopes-lab-res/biodiv_museum_course/index.md

 ##  🧐 training {#intructors}

-The host instructors, from [CE3C](https://www.ce3c.pt)-[FCUL](https://ciencias.ulisboa.pt), Centre for Ecology, Evolution and Environmental Changes at the Faculty of Sciences and [MUHNAC](https://www.museus.ulisboa.pt/museu-nacional-de-historia-natural-e-da-ciencia), the National Museum of Natural History and Science of the University of Lisbon, will share their knowledge and experience on preparing, curating, and using museum specimens.
+The host instructors, from [CE3C](https://www.ce3c.pt)-[FCUL](https://ciencias.ulisboa.pt), Centre for Ecology, Evolution and Environmental Changes at the Faculty of Sciences and [MUHNAC](https://www.museus.ulisboa.pt/museu-nacional-de-historia-natural-e-da-ciencia), the National Museum of Natural History and Science of the University of Lisbon.

+[Ricardo Jorge Lopes](https://ciencias.ulisboa.pt/pt/perfil/rjlopes), will organize and teach most of the concepts concerning curating, and using museum specimens, while the team of taxidermists of MUHNAC, [Pedro Andrade] (https://www.museus.ulisboa.pt/pessoa/pedro-andrade) and Ana Campos will share their knowledge and experience on preparing vertebrate specimens.
 This will be complemented by lectures of several invited researchers (presential & online).

-In addition, students will practice how to prepare bird and mammal specimens, how tissues can be obtained and preserved for a variety of uses, how to obtain coloration data, how to prepare 3D models and digital vouchers, and how to prepare museological data and how to retrieve it from global repositories.
+Students will practice how to prepare bird and mammal specimens, how tissues can be obtained and preserved for a variety of uses, how to obtain coloration data, how to prepare 3D models and digital vouchers, and how to prepare and clean data from specimens and how to retrieve them from global repositories.

 ## 🔎 where {#where}